hstarmans/hexastorm/README.md

 # Limitations
 Add maximum-length linear-feedback shift register sequence and CRC check.
+If you do a sequence of very short moves, e.g. 10 steps, you might notice high-latency due to SPI communcation.

 ## Background
 Splines, Bezier, B-splines, and NURBS (Non-Uniform Rational B-splines) curves are the common parametric techniques